Mukuru kwa Njenga: Settlement profiling

-The settlement profiling process include identifying the stakeholders, organizing of stakeholder forums for good representation, community mobilisation and awareness creation, training of data collectors, and focus group discussions and interviews.
+The settlement profiling process include identifying the stakeholders, organizing of stakeholder forums for good representation, community mobilization and awareness creation, training of data collectors, and focus group discussions and interviews.
 The field research was conducted in six designated survey areas: Riara (SEPU), Mukuru Kwa Ruben, Mukuru Kwa Njenga, Viwandani, Kiandumu (Thika, Kiambu County), and selected wards in Nairobi County that do not predominantly feature slums.
 [This paragraph needs further clarification, but it appears to be drawn from projects of the College of Environmental Design, University of California-Berkeley, described in a series of blog posts.]

 The Mukuru settlements have been designated as a Special Planning Area (SPA) due to their unique planning challenges and opportunities.

 Notable residents

 Kenyan international footballer Patrick Oboya was born in Mukuru Kwa Njenga.